Your Natural Gas Service

 Unlike the water system, your gas utility company will usually bring their main lines right up to your house and place a meter there.
 This eliminates the need for a separate main underground gas line lateral and allows all, or most of the piping from the meter to the various gas appliances in the home to be made by a plumber using above ground piping and connections.

 Building codes for gas piping call for the use of different materials than those used for water.
 There are mandatory shut-offs on the gas lines near their connection point to each appliance that operates on gas.
 This is so the gas to each appliance can be safely turned off for service without affecting the rest of the home.
 A specialized shut off wrench needs to be kept handy in the event you need to shut the gas off to the house in an emergency.
-For earthquakes, a special valve can be installed on your main gas line that will detect a seismic event and automatically turn off the gas.
+The gas to your house can automatically be turned off during an earthquake with a special seismic valve.

 Reading Your Natural Gas Meter